plaxtoris/zauberohren/README.md

 # zauberohren
-A user-friendly web app for AI-generated children's storiesWiederholen
+A user-friendly web app for AI-generated children's stories.